 Not being a nut and bolt original and updated in spots for competition perhaps discouraged would be collectors from writing the big check.
 However, for the working class, blue collar hot shot with competition in mind this was an absolute bargain.
 Very competitive and having won or earned many podium finishes, racers traditionally don’t do well at auction.
 The chassis is light, robust, effective, and considered by many as one of the best of the era.
 I chatted with the new owner just after the bidding ended.
 He was quite delighted and amazed to say the least.

 Ranking among the most impressive customs I’ve seen anywhere, even these carefully aimed photos fail to display the workmanship and attention to detail this machine exudes.
 The fit, finish and quality of the fiberglass is upper high-end with no corners cut.
-The edges of the fairing are covered with beading and every cable was routed and pinned, often with custom fasteners.
-Clearly not everyone’s cup of café (as reflected by the low hammer price) premium value is reserved solely for the factory issue.
-I couldn’t stop looking at it, as specials crafted in European ‘luxury endurance’ guise are some of my favorite things.
-Bold and exotic…even with white upholstery.
+The edges of the fairing are covered with a protective gasket, and every cable was routed and pinned with custom fasteners.
+Clearly not everyone’s cup of tea (reflected by the sale price) premium value is reserved for the factory issue.
+I couldn’t stop looking, as specials crafted in European ‘luxury endurance’ guise are among my favorites.
+Bold and exotic.
+Even with white upholstery.

-Truly a world-class build the Magni caused many of the 1.750-plus motorcycles offered at Bonhams and Mecum’s to fade into black and white.
-I realized this days later, when reflecting how many hours we spent in the company of this important, rare and absolutely awe-inspiring example, named after one of the greatest and gifted motorcycle enthusiasts of all time.
+Truly a world-class build, the Magni caused many of the 1.750-plus motorcycles offered at Bonhams and Mecum’s to fade into black and white.
+Magni’s Guzzi-patterned chassis and the absolute narrowness of the machine left an unforgettable impression.
+I realized this days later, when reflecting how many hours we spent in the company of this absolutely awe-inspiring motorcycle, named after one of the greatest and gifted motorcycle enthusiasts of all time.
 Bill Ross